 Today was started off with some Green Day and Weezer, leading into a breakfast of banana bread.
-However, during this wake up time my oceanography group brought out the plankton net and dragged it around the boat for the first time, where we accidentally snagged a baby crab and a sargassum nudibranch, a sort of sea slug, which none of us had ever seen in person before (photo below).
+However, during this wake-up time, my oceanography group brought out the plankton net.
+It dragged it around the boat for the first time, where we accidentally snagged a baby crab and a sargassum nudibranch, a sort of sea slug, which none of us had ever seen in person before (photo below).
 Following breakfast, we had a quick class of Marine biology, then put on our wet suits and snorkel gear and headed out to a bat-cave around the corner.

-After a short ride, we had a filling lunch of burritos and got ready to leave the protected harbour we were in.
+After a short ride, we had a filling lunch of burritos and got ready to leave the protected harbor we were in.

-The afternoon was made up of travelling to Young island and a seamanship course, where we are currently in the midst of learning to read charts, plot courses, and more.
+The afternoon was made up of traveling to Young island and a seamanship course, where we are currently in the midst of learning to read charts, plot courses, and more.